-- Evaluate business transactions and record journal entries that demonstrate knowledge of Generally Accepted Accounting Principles (GAAP). - 2.
-Demonstrate knowledge of current accounting practices. - 3.
-Demonstrate oral and written presentation skills unique to the financial community. - 4.
-Utilize technology to assess, evaluate, and apply information. - Employ analytical and problem-solving skills, quantitative reasoning, and ethical standards to the work setting. - 6.
-Demonstrate proficiency in the preparation of, the analysis of, and use of financial statements and other financial reporting tools. - Demonstrate skills in reading, writing, communication, critical thinking, reasoning, as well as knowledge and use of terminology of an accounting professional who would deal with various businesses and non-business constituencies. - 8.
-Utilize knowledge of the practice of transferring accounting theory into actual practice. - Demonstrate commitment to the concept of life-long learning to keep current with practices and technology in the field and/or join professional associations and/or enroll for BS Degree.
+- Evaluate business transactions and record journal entries that demonstrate knowledge of Generally Accepted Accounting Principles (GAAP) - 2.
+Demonstrate knowledge of current accounting practices and use of accounting terminology - 3.
+Utilize technology to assess, evaluate, and apply information - 4.
+Demonstrate proficiency in the preparation, analysis and use of financial statements - 5.
+Utilize knowledge of the practice of transferring accounting theory into actual practice